 Here are some of the foods you can eat off of the Bonefish Grill’s gluten-free menu.
-Remember to inquire with your server for the latest gluten-free menu:
+Remember to inquire with your server for the latest gluten-free menu options:

 Salads: You can eat many of the salads.
 Just make sure they’re prepared without croutons (and without farro/ancient grains if it’s part of the salad you’re ordering).